EmiliosRichards/File-Management-System/README.md

 **Prerequisites**

-Before Installing, ensure you have the following software requirments:
+Before Installing, ensure you have the following software requirements:

 - Python 3.8 or Higher
 - Git (for cloning repository)